anoma/whitepaper/whitepaper.md

 An intent-centric architecture is necessary to enable counterparty discovery, which is crucial for compelling applications, since they require multiparty coordination and to enable full-stack decentralised applications.
 Anoma vertically integrates counterparty discovery, solving and settlement and is able to interpret and process intents natively and generically.
 Contemporary applications, as described earlier, require both counterparty discovery and settlement.
 Intents are the point at which users interact with such applications, and an intent-centric design captures the requirements of applications which need these two processes to work in tandem and satisfy censorship-resistance, privacy, and fault-tolerance properties.

 Intent-centric design also constitutes a *declarative paradigm* for building applications, since Anoma is designed to settle intents *as defined* by the users – an intent is either settled as defined, or not settled at all.
 This declarative model gives users a significantly higher degree of control, *without* requiring them to understand the underlying protocol primitives and execution flows, which is crucial in order for decentralised applications to reach mass adoption.
 This paradigm presents a radically different approach as compared to existing *transaction-centric* architectures that default to an *imperative model* for applications.
-In the latter, users are required to understand the full execution trace to benefit from security and privacy guarantees, because instead of authorizing a specific state change, they authorise specific execution paths.
+In the latter, users are required to understand the full execution trace to benefit from security and privacy guarantees, because instead of authorising a specific state change, they authorise specific execution paths.
 In practice, this is so difficult that users commonly interact with applications without understanding the risks.

 For application developers, Anoma's intent-centric architecture enables them to build *safer by construction applications* by leveraging the combination of intents and *validity predicates*.
 Validity predicates are an architecture for smart contracts which separate out cleanly the task of computing state transitions and the task of verifying correctness of state transitions, as compared to message-passing VM execution models (pervasive in current programmable settlement architectures) which interleaves computation and verification.
 Validity predicates allow application developers to reason about the invariants which they would like their application to satisfy without worrying about how other applications interact with it, since the validity predicate of their application expresses these invariants directly.

-## Homogeneous architecture / heterogeneous security
+## Homogeneous architecture, heterogeneous security

 The Anoma protocol, just like the TCP/IP protocol stack, follows the principle of homogeneous architecture and heterogeneous security.
 In TCP/IP, the various layers of the internet protocol are standardised, but the choice of whom to connect to and what data to entrust them with is left to the user, and different users can make different choices while using the same protocol stack.
 In Anoma, the various layers of counterparty discovery, solving, and settlement are similarily standardised, but the choice of what security domains to trust and what data to send to whom are left to the user, and different users can make different choices while using the same protocol stack.